 Here we see that demons are real beings, spirits, who can speak, and who can inhabit and possess people; and that this demon gave his host such strength that he was able to beat the daylight out of seven strong young men at once.
 We also see that when a person is authorised by God and given the power, they can cast these demons out of a person (exorcism); but when the name of Jesus is used by those who are not authorised by him and who do not know him, there is no power or authority, and their attempted exorcism has no effect; in fact, as we see from this story, it can have adverse effects on them.
 We therefore deduce that it is not magic and incantations and spells and names that have power over evil spirits, but only the name of Jesus used by an agent of Jesus.
-Jesus has already defeated these enemies of his by his death and resurrection: “And having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it” (Col 2:14-15).
-By this, God “hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son” (Col 1:13); “For in him dwelleth all the fullness of the Godhead bodily” (Col 2:9).
+Jesus has already defeated these enemies of his by his death and resurrection: “He disarmed the principalities and powers and made a public example of them, triumphing over them in him” (Col 2:15).
+By this, God “has delivered us from the dominion of darkness and has transferred us to the kingdom of his beloved Son” (Col 1:13); “For in him the whole fulness of deity dwells bodily” (Col 2:9).

 “These books were filled with formulas, spells, and astrological forecasts.
 The volumes were expensive; fifty thousand pieces of silver would have taken 10 laborers 20 years to earn.
 Burning the books indicated real repentance on the part of those who had practiced magic” (From “The NKJV Study Bible”, copyright 1997, 2007 by Thomas Nelson, Inc. Used by permission).